HotCakeX/Set-DynamicIPDoHServer/README.md

 - in order to make sure the module will be able to always acquire the IP addresses of the dynamic DoH server, even when the currently set IPv4s and IPv6s are outdated, it will first attempt to use the DNS servers set on the system, if it fails to resolve the DoH domain, it will then use Cloudflare's 1.1.1.1 to resolve the IP addresses of the dynamic DoH server.
-DNS queries made to Cloudflare's 1.1.1.1 will be un-encrypted and in plain text. in the future, the module will use TLS encrypted queries whenever system's secure DNS is unavailable.
+DNS queries made to Cloudflare's 1.1.1.1 will be un-encrypted and in plain text.

 ---